RevantOrg/Revant/README.md

 * The scripts require several input variables from the user, and such variables are currently set inside the scripts themselves.
 So, when running the pipeline on a new dataset, you currently have to duplicate the `scripts` directory and to customize its scripts as needed.
 A better solution will follow.
 * Scripts are numbered according to the order in which they should be executed.
 There is currently no scheduling system for running all scripts automatically.

-The pipeline is organized in the following steps, that are reflect both by the `scripts` directory and by the source code.
+The pipeline is organized in the following steps, that are reflected both by the `scripts` directory and by the source code.
+For more details about each step, please refer to the comments inside each script.

 ### Read factorization

-This is the process that
+Given the alignments between a read and all other reads in the 1X subset, this step marks some intervals of the read as belonging to a specific repeat type.
+This is embarrassingly parallel and should be performed on several chunks of the alignments file at the same time.